wlsong/PyLipID/docs/demo.rst

     fig_format = "pdf"  # format for all pylipid produced figures.
 Allow for formats that are supported by
                         # matplotlib.pyplot.savefig().

+    num_cpus = None  # the number of cpu to use when functions are using multiprocessing.
+By default,
+                     # i.e. None, the functions will use up all the cpus available.
+This can use up all the memory in
+                     # some cases.

     #####################################
     ###### no changes needed below ######
     #####################################